Wearing the wrong watch strap in the warmer months can be uncomfortable at best, and a sweaty mess.

 I know, I know.
 I said no leather straps.

-They’re designed based off of racing themes of the 60’s and 70’s, where holes where perforated into race cars, steering wheels, and etc, to help make the car more aerodynamic, at least in theory.
+They’re designed based on racing themes of the 60s and 70s, where holes were perforated into race cars, steering wheels, etc, to help make the car more aerodynamic, at least in theory.

 It’s still a leather strap, though, so you want to avoid swimming in it, or getting it wet, and can still be uncomfortable in the middle of a hot summer day.